jManij/ddb-lambda/README.md

 ## Overview
 - The lab uses API gateways which is an entrypoint of trigger to lambda functions.
-- Lambda functions: save a new task, update a task, delete a task.
+- Lambda functions: create a new task, get tasks for specific user, save a new task, update a task state, change assignee to the task, delete a task.

 ## How To Test
  **Use postman and provide similar parameters when testing.**